nicolasdanet/Spaghettis_TclTk/README.txt

 Rationale:

-    It aims to make it fast, consistent, and fully embeddable.
+    Make it fast, consistent, and fully embeddable.

 Disclaimer: